 Have you ever seen the film Into the Wild?
-Which is based on a true story of a young man, Christopher McCandless who leaves everything behind to venture out into the world on his own.
-Another is the story Wild, where Cheryl Strayed ventures out onto he Pacific Crest trail also on her own.
+It’s based on the true story of a young man, Christopher McCandless, who leaves everything behind to venture out into the world on his own.
+Another is the story Wild, where Cheryl Strayed ventures onto the Pacific Crest trail alone.

-Their stories show that they gain something from it.
-The unknown is so important to some of us, including me.
+Their stories show they gain something from it.
+The unknown is essential to some of us, including me.
 The tug of just ‘getting away from it all.’
 Away from rules and limitations, away from the noise and chatter of civilisation.

-There are some people who choose to live in remote areas, or sail around the world solo.
-The wilderness has a long history with religious or spiritual discovery.
+Some people choose to live in remote areas or sail around the world solo.
+The wilderness has a long history of religious or spiritual discovery.

 There is a pleasure in the pathless woods; / There is a rapture on the lonely shore; / There is society, where none intrudes, / By the deep sea, and music in its roar; / I love not man the less, but Nature more… /Lord Byron

 One obvious answer is aesthetic beauty.
 Take a look at a city, then take a look at nature.
-No question, nature is more beautiful in in many ways.
+There is no question that nature is more beautiful in many ways.
 Man-made objects are built more for their function, not their looks.
 They can be cheap and ugly, little more than an eyesore.

 ‘Christopher McCandless: Two years he walks the earth.
 No phone, no pool, no pets, no cigarettes.
 Ultimate freedom.
 An extremist.
 An aesthetic voyager …. and now after two rambling years comes the final and greatest adventure.
 The climactic battle to kill the false being within and victoriously conclude the spiritual pilgrimage…..
 No longer to be poisoned by civilization he flees, and walks alone upon the land to become lost in the wild.’Into the Wild, John Krakauer.

-So we end up feeling like a fraud.
-Because our life doesn’t reflect what we passionately believe to be true.
+These values, morals and social conventions can seem like a cage around us, preventing the fullest and authentic expression of ourselves.
+So, we feel like a fraud because our lives don’t reflect what we passionately believe to be true.
 It’s also those feelings of alienation we have when the values of our culture don’t match our own.

-The desire to get away into the wild is to get away from the nonsense that humanity offers up as guidance.
+The desire to escape into the wild is to leave behind the nonsense humanity offers as guidance.

 ‘Nothing is more damaging to the adventurous spirit within a man than a secure future.
 The very basic core of a man’s living spirit is his passion for adventure.
 The joy of life comes from our encounters with new experiences, and hence there is no greater joy than to have an endlessly changing horizon, for each day to have a new and different sun.’Christopher McCandless

 The city, the urban sprawl, buildings, roads, all of it is an expression of our control over nature.
-It’s stifling, soul destroying in many ways.
+It’s stifling and soul-destroying in many ways.

-All of us should experience a time when we are in some danger.
-Whether it’s travelling or starting out in a new venture like a business or creating art.
-Only when things are in doubt can you begin you discover the skills and the confidence to deal with that doubt.
+All of us should experience a time when we are in some danger, whether it’s travelling, starting a new venture like a business, or creating art.
+Only when things are in doubt can you discover the skills and the confidence to deal with that doubt.
 To learn how to face uncertainty.

-Further more, when you are lost only then can you really appreciate what’s important.
+Furthermore, you can only appreciate what’s important when you are lost.
 The roof over your head, the friends and family you have.

-The truth is far more convincing when we have to work and suffer for it.
+The truth is far more convincing when we must work and suffer for it.
 We need to get out of our comfort zone and face the unknown.

 ‘Rest is not idleness, and to lie sometimes on the grass under trees on a summer’s day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time’John Lubbock, The Use Of Life

 Another reason why we seek the wilderness is our need to recharge.
-By getting away from pressing concerns we can revive our energy levels, regain our power.
+We can revive our energy levels and regain our power by getting away from pressing concerns.

 The constant distraction that the world offers can be persistently stressful.
-The demanding noises from our phones, cars, people, work, emails it all requires our attention and decisions.
+The demanding noises from our phones, cars, people, work, and emails require our attention and decisions.

 ‘I wanted to live deep and suck out all the marrow of life, to live so sturdily and Spartan-like as to put to rout all that was not life, to cut a broad swath and shave close, to drive life into a corner, and reduce it to its lowest terms, and, if it proved to be mean, why then to get the whole and genuine meanness of it, and publish its meanness to the world; or if it were sublime, to know it by experience, and be able to give a true account of it in my next excursion’Henry David Thoreau, Walden, “Where I Lived, and What I Lived For”